generalui/python-flask-ariadne-api-starter/Python Flask Ariadne Development Environment in Docker.md

 - [Docker Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.docker-explorer) by Jun Han

-With these installed, I can spin up my container and auto start the server.
+With one of these installed (having both is kind of duplicative), I can spin up my container and auto start the server.
 Right clicking on the container in the "DOCKER CONTAINERS" tab and selecting "Logs" will output the container logs to a terminal without needing to enter the container.

 The extension I use most is the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.